 Simple English definitions for legal terms

-Read a random definition: indenture of trust
+Read a random definition: admittance

 An officious will is a type of legal document that outlines how a person's personal property should be distributed after they pass away.
 It is called "officious" because it is typically created to benefit the testator's family members, and it may reserve a portion of the estate for the testator's children and other natural heirs.
 In contrast, an inofficious will is one that does not distribute property to the testator's natural heirs, which can be problematic in civil law.
 Other types of wills include closed, military, mutual, mystic, secret, and sealed testaments.